-We reinsure a portion of our annuities, life insurance, long-term care insurance and mortgage insurance with unaffiliated reinsurers, and beginning in 2023, also established an affiliated reinsurer, Enact Re Ltd. ("Enact Re").
+We reinsure a portion of our annuities and our life, long-term care and mortgage insurance with unaffiliated reinsurers.
 In a reinsurance transaction, a reinsurer agrees to indemnify another insurer for part or all of its liability under a policy or policies it has issued for an agreed upon premium.
 We participate in reinsurance activities in order to minimize exposure to significant risks, limit losses and provide additional capacity for future growth.
 We also obtain reinsurance to reduce certain capital requirements, including sometimes utilizing intercompany reinsurance agreements to manage our statutory capital positions.
 However, these intercompany agreements do not have an effect on our consolidated U.S. generally accepted accounting principles ("U.S. GAAP") financial statements as they eliminate in consolidation.

 We enter into various agreements with reinsurers that cover individual risks, group risks or defined blocks of business, primarily on a coinsurance, yearly renewable term, excess of loss or quota share basis.
 Under the terms of the reinsurance agreements, the reinsurer agrees to reimburse us for the ceded amount in the event a claim is paid.
 Cessions under reinsurance agreements do not discharge our obligations as the primary insurer.
 In the event that reinsurers do not meet their obligations under the terms of the reinsurance agreements, reinsurance recoverable balances could become uncollectible.
 Our amounts recoverable from reinsurers represent receivables from and/or reserves ceded to reinsurers.
-The amounts recoverable from reinsurers, net of allowance for credit losses, were \$19.0 billion as of December 31, 2023 and 2022.
+The amounts recoverable from reinsurers, net of allowance for credit losses, were \$17.7 billion and \$19.0 billion as of December 31, 2024 and 2023, respectively.